 How it works

 The code, which focuses on online content, came into effect on 2 March 2021.
 Under the legislation, the Treasurer is able to designate certain digital platforms as subject to the obligations under the code.
-No digital platforms have yet been designated, but this has not affected the effectiveness of the code.
+No digital platforms have yet been designated.

 The effect of the code